 “Leadership is not a position or a title, it is an action and example.”

 Dogs thrive with proper leadership.
 Especially those dogs who are struggling with fear, aggression or anxiety issues.
-This is why we invest time teaching the dog owners we work with how to become better leaders to their dogs.
+This is why we invest time into teaching the dog owners we work with how to become better leaders to their dogs.

 But becoming your dog’s leader doesn’t start at the moment they have intense reactions to things around them.
 It starts at home.
 If your dog is not used to you providing leadership at home, they won’t just naturally default to you when you’re in busier or more problematic situations such as encountering a stranger or new dog.